comradequinn/q/README.md

 #### GSL (Gen's Schema Language)

 `GSL` provides a quick, simple and readable method of defining basic response schemas.
-It allows the definition of an arbitary number of `fields`, each with a `type` and an optional `description`. `GSL` can only be used to define non-hierarchical schemas, however this is often all that is needed for a substantial amount of structured response use-cases.
+It allows the definition of an arbitrary number of `fields`, each with a `type` and an optional `description`. `GSL` can only be used to define non-hierarchical schemas, however this is often all that is needed for a substantial amount of structured response use-cases.

 A basic schema definition in `GSL` format is shown below, it represents a single field response with no description